Skip to content

 If you ask for a solid definition for business development, you will often get varying and contradictory responses.
-Some will opine that “Business development is sales”, others might say, “it is all about partnerships”, few business folks would center business development for “boosting revenue and growth”.
+Some will opine that “Business development is sales”, others might say “it is all about partnerships”, few business folks would center business development on “boosting revenue and growth.”
 Thus, most of the time these discussions lack a concise explanation and are not based on an overall framework.

 The two major foundation stones for building the right business development strategy include: